 We describe the next simplest case of using Theorem \ref{thrm:fractsubcat}.
-First we need to have $T_A^R=\cI_A$ and $T_A^L$ to have exactly one fracture $T_A^{(Q)}$ corresponding to a maximal left abutment $Q$ that is not projective.
-Similarly we need to have $T_B^L=\cP_L$ and $T_B^R$ to have exactly one fracture $T_B^{(J)}$ corresponding to a maximal right abutment $J$ that is not injective.
+First we need to have $T_A^R=\cI_A$ and $T_A^L$ to have exactly one nonprojective fracture $T_A^{(Q)}$ corresponding to a maximal left abutment $Q$.
+Similarly we need to have $T_B^L=\cP_L$ and $T_B^R$ to have exactly one noninjective fracture $T_B^{(J)}$ corresponding to a maximal right abutment $J$.
 Then, after gluing the resulting subcategory will be a $(\cP_{\La}, \cI_{\La},n)$-fractured subcategory or equivalently an $n$-cluster tilting subcategory.

 Even if there are more nonprojective fractures chosen for the left fracturing of $A$ (or similarly noninjective fractures chosen for the right fracturing of $B$), by the construction of gluing one can glue at each fracture independently.
-Say we have an algebra $\La$ and that at each nonprojective fracture we glue by a left $n$-cluster tilting subcategory, while at each noninjective fracture we glue by a right $n$-cluster tilting subcategory and each gluing is compatible as per the requiremenents of Theorem \ref{thrm:fractsubcat}.
+Say we have an algebra $\La$ and that at each nonprojective fracture we glue by a left $n$-cluster tilting subcategory, while at each noninjective fracture we glue by a right $n$-cluster tilting subcategory and each gluing is compatible as per the requirements of Theorem \ref{thrm:fractsubcat}.
 Then the result will be an algebra such that the gluing of all the fractured subcategories is an $n$-cluster tilting subcategory.
 We illustrate with a detailed example.

 \begin{example} Let $B$, $(T_B^L, T_B^R)$ and $\cC_B$ be as in Example \ref{ex:fracturedsubcategory}.
-Recall that $\cC_B$ was obtained by repeatedly applying $\tau_2^-$ starting from $B$ and $\cC_B$ is a left $n$-cluster tilting subcategory and there are two noninjective fractures in $T_B^R$, namely
+Recall that $\cC_B$ is a left $n$-cluster tilting subcategory obtained by repeatedly applying $\tau_2^-$ starting from $B$ and there are two noninjective fractures in $T_B^R$, namely

 We want to glue two appropriate algebras with $B$, one alongside $\qthree{1}[2][3]\raisebox{-1.8ex}{$\scriptstyle B$}$ and one alongside $\qthree{1'}[2'][3']\raisebox{-2ex}{$\scriptstyle B$}$.
 Let us start with $\qthree{1}[2][3]\raisebox{-1.8ex}{$\scriptstyle B$}$.
 Consider the algebra $A$ as in Example \ref{ex:first glue}.
 It is easy to see that $A$ admits a $2$-cluster tilting subcategory, given by $\cC_A=\add(A\oplus D(A))$.
 Then by Proposition \ref{prop:fracluster} we have that $\cC_A$ is $(T_A^L, T_A^R,2)$-fractured subcategory where